coreprocess/babel-plugin-js-logger/readme.md

 ### Options

-The plugin provides the following options to tweak the behaviour of the plugin during code generation.
+The plugin provides the following options to tweak the behavior of the plugin during code generation.

 | Option | Values | Default | Description  |
 | :--- | :--- | :--- | :--- |